Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: External Validation

 \subsubsection{Search in SDSS data}

 We performed a systematic search for counter-parts in the SDSS Data Release DR9 \citep{sds12} at the position of all the \Planck\ SZ detections.
-This was performed based on a cluster-finder algorithm developed by \citet{fro13} to search for red galaxy over-densities in the SDSS galaxy catalogues.
+This was performed based on a cluster-finder algorithm developed by (Fromenteau et al. 2014, in prep) to search for red galaxy over-densities in the SDSS galaxy catalogues.